KT-Devv/student-dropout-prediction-ghana/README.md

 # License

-This project is released under the MIT License.
+This project is released under the KNUST License.

 ---